bobfraser1/packer-alpine-deprecated/README.md

     packer build alpine.json

 This Packer template will build a [VirtualBox](https://www.virtualbox.org) VM (OVA) from an Alpine ISO image.
-Networking is configured for DHCP and an SSH user is created (default `packer` password `packer`) with sudo privileges.
+Networking is configured for DHCP and an SSH user is created (default `vagrant` password `letmein!1234`) with sudo privileges.

 You can customize this login